Zarya (Overwatch): Promotion and reception

 To promote Overwatch and the character, she was hinted at on the main Overwatch Twitter account via a fake Russian fitness magazine cover that showed her in silhouette.
 The next month she was unveiled as a playable character at the PAX East convention in 2015.
 Since then she has been featured on various merchandise such as hoodies, promotional images themed around holidays, and an action figure by Hasbro, with a black and yellow armor variant released as an exclusive for GameStop stores.

 Zarya's creation has been seen as a direct response to criticisms of the female characters introduced in Overwatchs initial previews, in particular to concerns raised by feminist critic Anita Sarkeesian.
 Since her reveal, she has been considered one of the most popular characters from the game.
-Jess Joho of Kill Screen called her status as the world's strongest woman "an apology, or, more accurately, [...] reparation" for the lack of plus-sized female representation in video games, and saw her a response by Blizzard to accusations of a lack of diversity in their female character design, praising the conversation opportunities raised by her inclusion.
+Jess Joho of Kill Screen called her status as the world's strongest woman "an apology, or, more accurately, [...] reparation" for the lack of plus-sized female representation in video games, and saw her as a response by Blizzard to accusations of a lack of diversity in their female character design, praising the conversation opportunities raised by her inclusion.
 Similarly, Den of Geeks Laura Hardgrave commented that she was "floored" by Zarya's character design, feeling she was a standout in the game and commending the fact that players could now identify with a "badass female character who actually looks like she can wield a giant gun."
 This particular sentiment was held by Kelly Cardigan of Kotaku, who cited her as an inspiration to begin lifting weights and engage in bodybuilding, calling her "exactly the hero I needed".
 In a presentation at the 2017 Brazilian Symposium on Computer Games and Digital Entertainment, Professor Georgia da Cruz Pereira described her as a unique character in not just Overwatch but games overall, and praised how her character's strength was reflected in both her own voice lines and in how other characters spoke to her in-game.